DataDog/integrations-extras/celerdata/README.md

 To install the CelerData check on your host:

 1. Download and install the [Datadog Agent][8].
-2. To install the celerdata check on your host:
+2. Install the CelerData check on your host with the following command:

    ```shell
    datadog-agent integration install -t datadog-celerdata==1.0.0